Antisemitism in the Arab world: Tunisia

+The history of the Jews in Tunisia goes back to Roman times.
+Before 1948, the Jewish population of Tunisia reached a peak of 110,000.
+Today it has a Jewish community of less than 2,000 people.
+Antisemitism in Vichy-era Tunisia was deeply intertwined with colonial politics and Mediterranean rivalries.
+Following France's 1940 defeat, the Vichy government implemented antisemitic laws in Tunisia, targeting the region's diverse Jewish community of Tunisian, French, and Italian nationals.
+These laws, aimed at economic aryanization and exclusion of Jews from public life, were also tools for consolidating French colonial authority.
+However, enforcement was inconsistent, as colonial officials sought to avoid destabilising the economy or provoking intervention from Fascist Italy, which used its Jewish population to maintain influence.
+Rather than reflecting ethical restraint, this caution highlighted the tension between antisemitic ideology and pragmatic efforts to safeguard French control amid geopolitical competition and wartime pressures.

 For a personal account of the discrimination and physical attacks experienced by Jews in Tunisia the Jewish-Arab anti-colonialist writer Albert Memmi wrote:

 At each crisis, with every incident of the slightest importance, the mob would go wild, setting fire to Jewish shops.
 This even happened during the Yom Kippur War.
 Tunisia's President, Habib Bourguiba, has in all probability never been hostile to the Jews, but there was always that notorious "delay", which meant that the police arrived on the scene only after the shops had been pillaged and burnt.
 Is it any wonder that the exodus to France and Israel continued and even increased?

 On November 30, 2012, prominent Tunisian imam Sheikh Ahmad Al-Suhayli of Radès, told his followers during a live broadcast on Hannibal TV that "God wants to destroy this [Tunisian] sprinkling of Jews and is sterilizing the wombs of Jewish women."
 This was the fourth time incitement against Jews has been reported in the public sphere since the overthrow of Tunisian President Zine El Abidine Ben Ali in 2011, thus prompting Jewish community leaders to demand security protection from the Tunisian government.
 Al-Suhayli subsequently posted a video on the Internet in which he claimed that his statements had been misinterpreted.

 On January 18, 2021, Tunisian president Kais Saied was caught on video telling a crowd that "We know very well who the people are who are controlling the country today.
 It is the Jews who are doing the stealing, and we need to put an end to it."
 Saied's office responded that the president's words had been misheard and that he meant to say something else instead of Jews.
 Two days later, Saied publicly apologized for his statements, holding a phone call with Djerba's chief rabbi, Haim Bitan in which he expressed regret for his statements.

-The history of the Jews in Tunisia goes back to Roman times.
-Before 1948, the Jewish population of Tunisia reached a peak of 110,000.
-Today it has a Jewish community of less than 2,000 people.